Julie A. Robinson (biologist)

-Julie A. Robinson is the Deputy Director for Earth Sciences at NASA and was previously Chief Scientist for Human Exploration and Operations, and earlier Chief Scientist for the International Space Station Program for over twelve years.
+Julie Ann Robinson is the Deputy Director for Earth Sciences at NASA and was previously Chief Scientist for Human Exploration and Operations, and earlier Chief Scientist for the International Space Station Program for over twelve years.
 Her background is in both the physical and biological sciences.

 Early life and education

 In 1985, Julie A. Robinson graduated from Highland High school in Pocatello, Idaho, and was selected as one of two Idaho representatives to the Presidential Scholars Program and as an Idaho delegate to the National Youth Science Camp.
 She did not think that she was going to be able to attend college due to financial difficulties, until she received word from Utah State that they had awarded her their Presidential Scholarship that covered full tuition for four years.
 Julie A. Robinson graduated from Utah State University in 1989 with a Bachelor of Science in Chemistry and a Bachelor of Science in Biology.
 She later went on to study at the University of Nevada, Reno where she was supported by an NSF Graduate Research Fellowship.
 She obtained a doctoral degree in Ecology, Evolution, and Conservation Biology in 1996, and was named Regent's Outstanding Graduate Student.